The rigidity of some finite group actions on CAT($\kappa$) spaces: Abstract

 \section{Abstract}

-In this paper, we first prove an optimal inequality of Alexandrov angles for elliptic isometries of finite order on any CAT($\kappa$) space, and the equality case leads to an isometrically embedded circle in the completion of the space of directions, which implies that there is a 2-flat in the tangent cone rotated by the induced action of the isometry.
-Then we prove that if the symmetry group of a Platonic solid, regular orthoplex or hypercube acts on a set of vertices in any CAT($\kappa$) space in a way corresponds to the set of vertices of the solid, then any pair of points corresponding to an edge will make an angle at the circumcenter bounded below by that of the edge.
+In this paper, we first prove the optimal lower bound for Alexandrov angle rigidity of torsion elliptic isometries on any complete CAT($\kappa$) space, which, when attained, leads to an embedded 2-flat in the tangent cone invariant under the induced action of the isometry.
+Next, we will prove similar result for action of symmetry groups of either a regular orthoplex, a regular hypercube, a regular dodecahedron or a regular icosahedron on a set of points in any complete CAT($\kappa$) space in a way corresponds to the set of vertices of the polytope, the angle made at the circumcenter by any pair of points corresponding to an edge is bounded below by that of the edge in the polytope.
+As a result, we give a condition for the convex hull of the set of points to be isometric to a corresponding regular polytope in a model space of constant curvature $\kappa$.